Daz Cameron: Detroit Tigers

 On August 31, 2017, the Astros traded Cameron, Franklin Pérez, and Jake Rogers to the Detroit Tigers for Justin Verlander.
 Detroit assigned him to the West Michigan Whitecaps of the Midwest League.
 In 123 total games between Quad Cities and West Michigan, Cameron batted .271 with 14 home runs and 74 RBIs along with 32 stolen bases.
-Cameron began the 2018 season with the Lakeland Flying Tigers of the Class A-Advanced Florida State League, and he batted .259 with three home runs and 20 RBIs in 58 games played.
-On June 18, the Tigers promoted Cameron to the Erie SeaWolves of the Class AA Eastern League.
-After he batted .285 with five home runs and 35 RBIs in 53 games, the Tigers promoted him to the Toledo Mud Hens of the Class AAA International League on August 17.
+Cameron began the 2018 season with the Lakeland Flying Tigers of the High–A Florida State League, and he batted .259 with three home runs and 20 RBIs in 58 games played.
+On June 18, the Tigers promoted Cameron to the Erie SeaWolves of the Double–A Eastern League.
+After he batted .285 with five home runs and 35 RBIs in 53 games, the Tigers promoted him to the Toledo Mud Hens of the Triple–A International League on August 17.
 In 15 games for Toledo, he hit .211 with six RBIs.
 After the regular season, Cameron played for the Mesa Solar Sox of the Arizona Fall League.
 Cameron returned to Toledo for the 2019 season, hitting .214/.330/.377/.707 with 13 home runs and 43 RBI.

-Cameron was added to the Tigers 40–man roster following the 2019 season.
+Cameron was added to the Tigers' 40-man roster following the 2019 season.
 On September 9, 2020, the Tigers promoted him to the major leagues and he made his major league debut that day.
 On September 11, Cameron recorded his first major league hit, an RBI single, off of Chicago White Sox starter Lucas Giolito.
 Overall with the 2020 Detroit Tigers, Cameron batted .193 with no home runs and 3 RBIs in 17 games.

 Cameron made his debut with the 2021 Detroit Tigers on June 10, and the following night recorded his first major league home run, a two-run hit off Chicago White Sox closer Liam Hendriks in the bottom of the 9th inning, tying the game and extending it to extra innings.
 On June 23, in a game against the St. Louis Cardinals, Cameron stole a base against Yadier Molina, making him and his father Mike the first father-son duo to steal bases against Molina.
+They optioned him to Toledo in August.

-On June 10, 2022 Cameron was placed on the Injured List (IL) by the Tigers.
+Cameron began the 2022 season with Toledo, batting 1-for-5 for the Tigers in April before he was recalled again in May.
+On June 10, 2022, Cameron was placed on the injured list by the Tigers.
 He had only 64 at-bats with the major league club in 2022, hitting .219 with one home run.

 Baltimore Orioles

 Cameron was claimed off waivers by the Baltimore Orioles on November 9, 2022.
-On December 2, 2022, he was sent outright off the 40-man roster.
+On December 2, he was removed from the 40-man roster and sent outright to the Triple-A Norfolk Tides.
+In 110 games for Norfolk in 2023, Cameron batted .268/.346/.452 with 16 home runs, 67 RBI, and 23 stolen bases.
+Cameron elected free agency following the season on November 6.